February 2025

 March 2019

-On the 27th of March 2019 at 4pm Southern Responses Research Associate Dr Estella Carpi will offer a lecture at LAU, exploring:
+On the 27th of March Dr Estella Carpi delivered a lecture at the Lebanese American University, exploring

 ‘The Displacement of Religious Authorities from Syria and their Involvement in Aid Provision: Looking beyond Humanitarianism.’